The Cultural Centre

 A night out in Sultanahmet involved the amazing feats of a whirling dervish followed by a hangover from hell the following morning – Turkish wine was surprisingly good!

 After a few days in Istanbul, it was time to make tracks to Cappadocia.
 A mini-bus picked us up at our hotel and took us to the biggest bus station we had ever seen.
 It was virtually a town on several levels.
 A confusion of buses headed to and from destinations all over Turkey, Bulgaria, Greece, Romania and the Balkans.
 There were one hundred and sixty-eight ticket offices and gates, a metro station, shops, restaurants, a police station, a clinic and a mosque!
 Thankfully, the mini-bus dropped us off adjacent to our bus, so we didn’t have to try and locate it ourselves!

 The Road to Cappadocia

-We had wanted to go to Cappadocia for many years, having seen photographs of its weird and wonderful landscapes.
+We had wanted to go to Cappadocia for many years, having seen photographs of the weird and wonderful landscapes.
 At last we were on our way!
 The journey would take about twelve hours on the overnight bus.
-We made a couple of stops in the night at garishly decorated shops which were full to the brim of sweet treats and nuts.
+We made a couple of stops during the night at garishly decorated shops which were full to the brim of sweet treats and nuts.
 Unfortunately, the stench of the toilets overwhelmed the aroma of candy!

 As the sun came up, there were hints of the spectacular landscape to come.
 Arriving in Goreme is like being transported to another world!
 The town and its surrounding area is like a wondrous fantasy land.
 You expect to see elves wandering the streets, instead of humans!
 Houses, churches and more recently hotels, are burrowed into the bizarre rock formations creating a wondrous scene.

 Our Cave Abode